Base Network Settings

 Internet Downloaded Data Paths:

-Folders for all the other internet download data sources have been generated, and set to their default locations in the Radio Mobile folder using the above Internet download pane.
+Folders for all the other enabled internet download data sources have been generated, and set to their default locations in the Radio Mobile folder using the above Internet download pane.

 Viewing Units and Network:

 Enlarging base.jpg to full screen, gives the following screen which shows a Network consisting of a Base unit plus a Mobile and Hand Held Unit.
-If the Units aren't visible, click on 'Edit/Show Networks/all',
+If the Units aren't visible, click on 'View/Show Networks/all',

 or the Toolbar Icon